c3g/GenPipes/README.md

     sh toRun.sh

 ####      Options

-      -c *chipSeq.abacus.ini* the standard configuration file for the pipeline.
-Templates for some cluster systems like Abacus or Guillimin may already be available  [here](https://bitbucket.org/mugqic/mugqic_pipeline/src/31db440f92036e3bae7e7a9676fdb57c3a9f3112/pipelines/chipseq/?at=master)
+      -c (chipSeq.abacus.ini) the standard configuration file for the pipeline.
+Templates for some cluster systems like Abacus or Guillimin may already be at https://bitbucket.org/mugqic/mugqic_pipeline/src/31db440f92036e3bae7e7a9676fdb57c3a9f3112/pipelines/chipseq/?at=master
       -s The start step
       -e The end step
-      -n *project.nanuq.csv* the NANUQ Project sample file, prepared as described above.
+      -n (project.nanuq.csv) the NANUQ Project sample file, prepared as described above.
-      -d *design.csv* the design file.
+      -d (design.csv) the design file.
 A tab separated value file that specifies the experimental design information of the project.
       -w The project's working directory.
 All job outputs will be sent to this directory.